 While most people know San Diego Comic Con to be a haven of television and movie-related entertainment fandom, first-tier video games also have grown in presence at the convention.
 While hordes of fans crammed into the convention center waiting in line for panels, autographs or exclusive merchandise, we spent one morning a few blocks up the road at a private hotel room.
-There, members of the Square Enix PR team and Zak Garrriss and David Hein from Deck Nine Games guided us through several exclusive sequences from the upcoming title, Life is Strange: Before the Storm.
+There, members of the Square Enix PR team and Zak Garriss and David Hein from Deck Nine Games guided us through several exclusive sequences from the upcoming title, Life is Strange: Before the Storm.
 Garriss, the prequel’s lead writer, served as narrator and guided us on our choices and how they would impact the game, while Hein, one of the game’s producers, served as pilot navigating the various sequences.

 As many fans likely already know, this episodic interactive narrative serves as a prequel to the events of the original Life is Strange game, and will not feature that title’s main character Max Caulfield.
-It all still takes place in the fictional Oregon town of Arcadia Bay and Max will be referenced, but the protagonist here will be another troubled high school student, Chloe Price.
+It all still takes place in the fictional Oregon town of Arcadia Bay and Max will be referenced, but the protagonist here will be another troubled high school student, Max’s best friend from early childhood, Chloe Price.
 The story takes place two years after Chloe’s father died.
 She’s feeling alienated from the world around her and is ready to start trouble for nearly any reason.
 This story follows her meeting and friendship with Rachel Amber, who fans of the first game will know was a major part of the storyline.

 The first sequence we’re shown is at a neighborhood, unlicensed concert venue referred to as “The Mill.”
 Chloe is determined to see a band she loves Firewalk perform at the venue.
 This game does not include the rewind time mechanism that the first title did, instead Chloe is given numerous dialog choices at every step of the interactions.
 She talks her way into the venue quickly.
 As you control around the room, she has an encounter with a merch seller.
 Chloe isn’t wild about his demeanor and so we directed her to sabotage his car dropping it down the onramp parked on.
 As the merch dealer scrambles to find out what went wrong, she notices several hundred dollars of cash in his trunk.
 We decide to be nice and elect to leave the money instead of stealing it.
 She then comes in contact with local pot dealer Frank.
 He criticizes her apparel saying, “You’re trying too hard.”
 She tries to score off of him, but he quickly points out how she owes him a large sum of money after purchasing pot from him for over a year. (if we had stolen the merch dealer’s money we could’ve paid our debt to Frank here).